Complex care in Woolston, Warrington

 Woolston House is near local amenities and transport links, helping people stay connected to the community.

-Appleton Unit
+Appleton Unit (female-only)

-Displays behaviours of concern
+May display behaviours of concern

 Has co-occurring physical health needs

-Paddington Unit
+Paddington Unit (male-only)

-Displays behaviours of concern
+Displays behaviours of concern, including absconding

 Has co-occurring health needs such as diabetes, dysphagia, or epilepsy